APA Florida: HB 7103 Creates Barrier to Comp Plan Enforcement

 This bill will have a chilling effect on, and raise a true barrier to, citizen participation in the enforcement of local plans.
 It will also make it more difficult for applicants who are not well-funded to challenge local decisions on their development projects, even if they believe they can show that the decision was improper.
 It is a solution in search of a problem.
 The law already appropriately allows judges to award attorney’s fees against anyone who brings a consistency challenge for an improper purpose such as to cause unnecessary delay or frivolous purposes.
 As such, this bill will not have an effect on reducing these types of challenges.
 Instead, now those who are forced to bring suit to defend their real interest with respect to issues addressed by comprehensive plans will be faced with the additional burden of deciding if they can take the risk of not only having to pay their own attorney fees but also those of the other parties.

 The bill also removes the authority for the Department of Legal Affairs to intervene in such challenges to represent the interests of the state, so these citizen and interest group challenges are truly the only means of policing the compliance of development orders with comprehensive plans.

-Please consider joining us in urging Governor DeSantis to veto this bill.
+Please consider joining us in urging Gov. DeSantis to veto this bill.
+The governor has until July 11 to act on the bill.
 You can call at (850) 717-9337, reach him via email at flgov.com/email-the-governor/, or tweet him at @GovRonDeSantis.